aapya/project-Amazon/README.md

 # project-Amazon
-this is an amazon project
+this is an amazon clone project